Dr. David Fawcett

 - Develop a spiritual connection of some sort

 At this point, it is important for me to state that substance/sex circle plans are concerned with much more than simply staying away from problematic, non-sober behaviors.
-Certainly that is the obvious and ultimate goal, of course, but there is much more to the process of healing.
-In the long-run, recovery is much more about “living in the outer circle” than just staying away from the inner circle.
+Certainly, that is the obvious and ultimate goal, but there is much more to the process of healing.
+In the long-run, recovery is more about living in the green circle than staying away from the red circle.
 No addict recovers and heals from addiction simply by not doing certain things.
 The flip side is equally important.
 The more positive things an addict does to feel good about himself or herself, the better off the addict will be.